Create AWS Managed Service for Prometheus Workspaces

 Beyond these examples

 These snippets focus on specific workspace-level features: workspace naming and tagging, CloudWatch logging integration, and customer-managed encryption keys.
-They’re intentionally minimal rather than full monitoring deployments.
+They’re intentionally minimal rather than full monitoring solutions.

-The examples may reference pre-existing infrastructure such as CloudWatch log groups for logging configuration, and KMS keys with appropriate permissions for encryption.
+The examples may reference pre-existing infrastructure such as CloudWatch log groups for logging configuration, and KMS keys for encryption configuration.
 They focus on configuring the workspace rather than provisioning everything around it.

 To keep things focused, common AMP patterns are omitted, including: